I’m not normally an outdoorsy kind of girl.

 Gone were the tailpipe emissions and the constant jerk of stop-and-go traffic.

-All the creature comforts that I thought I once liked about the Cove, replaced by the sound of birds chirping, children laughing and horse hooves beating.
+And all of the creature comforts that I thought I once liked about the Cove?
+They’d been replaced by the sound of birds chirping, children laughing and horse hooves beating.
 And ya know what, I liked it.